“Yoga is like music, the rhythm of the body, the melody of the mind and the harmony of the soul create the symphony of life.”

 AN IYENGAR YOGA STUDIO IN MOUNT BARKER, SOUTH AUSTRALIA

 We are a specialist yoga studio located in the heart of the Adelaide Hills.
-Unfold Yoga + Wellbeing was established by Loretta Voivodich in 2012.
-As principal yoga teacher, Loretta, is the driving force behind the yoga school.
-She has been teaching yoga in the Adelaide Hills for over 15 years now and has built up a firm following of students who have felt the real difference yoga can make to their physical and mental wellbeing.
+Unfold Yoga + Wellbeing was established in Mount Barker by Loretta Voivodich in 2012.
+Loretta has been teaching yoga in the Adelaide Hills for over 15 years and built up a firm following of students who have felt the real difference yoga can make to their physical and mental wellbeing.
 Unfold offers a full weekly program with yoga classes suitable for all students, from the absolute beginner, to the progressive, advanced practitioner.

-This practice cultivates a healthy body and a calmer mind.
-Loretta and the teaching team are committed to and passionate about Iyengar Yoga.
+Yoga practice cultivates a healthy body and a calmer mind.
 Attending classes at our studio you will better understand what you are doing when you practice and why we practice.
 Learn the art, science, and philosophy of yoga with a teacher!

 With our team of certified Iyengar teachers you can be sure you will receive quality, expertise, and individualised attention.
 Teachers at Unfold are caring and professional and have many years of practice, study, and dedicated training behind them.